-Impact on the residential amenity of the occupiers of surrounding properties c) the scale is appropriate to the existing building and would not:
+Impact on the residential amenity of the occupiers of surrounding properties

 - 5.8.
 Policy S1 requires proposals to consider the impact on residential amenity, particularly privacy, security, outlook and natural light. - 5.9.
 Policy WE8 (Domestic Extensions, Ancillary Domestic Curtilage Buildings and Boundary Treatments) is of key relevance to this proposal and states: